CPAP Pressure Settings: Average, P95, Max

 Nasal congestion.
 Seasonal allergies, colds, or chronic congestion can change your breathing resistance.
 Your machine may need to work harder, or you might benefit from using a heated humidifier and adjusting humidity settings.
 CPAP-compatible humidifier chambers (opens in new tab) should be cleaned regularly and replaced when they show mineral buildup or cracks.

 Mask changes.
 Switching mask types (nasal to full-face, for example) can change pressure dynamics.
 Full-face masks sometimes require slightly higher pressure because the larger dead space dilutes the effective pressure at the airway.
+If your prescription pressure has crept up over time and you suspect your mask is part of the problem, the 4 mask types compared and the Mask Finder Quiz walk through which style fits which pressure range best.

 Why You Should Never Adjust Pressure on Your Own